wiltonlazary/lakeFS/docs/quickstart/lakefs_cli.md

 ### Next steps

-Once you're ready to test lakeFS with a real workflow, it's time to [deploy lakeFS to AWS](../deploy/index.md).
+Once you're ready to test lakeFS with a real workflow, it's time to [deploy lakeFS](/deploy).